Numerical methods for backward stochastic differential equations: A survey: Computation of conditional expectations

-A similar method can be found in \citep{Indep_Z_LSMC}, where the solution of the FBSDE is approximated by using a backward MWDP equation and LSMC regression, along with importance sampling to minimize the conditional variance occurring in the LSMC algorithm and accelerate the convergence of Monte Carlo approximation in a similar manner to \citep{importance_samp1}.
-The Radon-Nikodym derivative is not given, as in \citep{importance_samp1}, but rather computed adaptively within the LSMC procedure.
+A similar method can be found in \cite{Indep_Z_LSMC}, where the solution of the FBSDE is approximated by using a backward MWDP equation and LSMC regression (Section \ref{subsection LS regression}), along with importance sampling to minimize the conditional variance occurring in the LSMC algorithm and accelerate the convergence of Monte Carlo approximation in a similar manner to \cite{importance_samp1}.
+The Radon-Nikodym derivative is not given, as in \cite{importance_samp1}, but rather computed adaptively within the LSMC procedure.
 However, it makes sense to apply importance sampling only if the driver is independent of $Z$.
 If the driver did depend on $Z$, there would be a propagation of ``lack of variance reduction'' on the $Y$ component due to the $Z$ component through the driver.
 This means that it would not be possible to keep track of the benefit of importance sampling for $Y$.
 If the Monte Carlo estimation of $Z$ is made with appropriate variance reduction (suited to $Z$ specifically), then this problem would be avoided, and would allow the driver to depend on $Z$, but this is left to future investigation.
-We refer also to \citep{backward_discrete_4} where we see other numerical algorithms based upon LSMC regression and the Malliavin calculus approach for the approximation of conditional expectations, with extensions to reflected BSDEs.
-This work is extended in \citep{Mall_improve}, where the authors propose a variant of the algorithm in \citep{backward_discrete_4}.
-By keeping higher order terms in the expansion of the Skorohod integrals resulting from the Malliavin integration by parts in \citep{backward_discrete_4}, this allows for a significant reduction in numerical complexity.
-Finally, we mention \citep{naito2019} where we see a second-order discretization method for FBSDEs.
-This method is given by an algorithm with polynomials of Brownian motions, where local approximations using Malliavin weights are used.
-To implement this method, a least squares Monte Carlo method is utilised.

-In \citep{Mall_rep_method}, the authors propose an analytical approximation scheme which also centres on the representation of FBSDEs given in \citep{Mall_rep}.
-Here, a Malliavin calculus method is applied for the forward SDE, which is combined with the Picard iteration scheme for the backward component.
-Various numerical examples are given, demonstrating the convergence of the proposed algorithm.
-We refer to \citep{Malliavin_expansions}, which presents an asymptotic expansion scheme for a system of FBSDEs in terms of a perturbed driver in the backward component and a small diffusion in the forward SDE.
-Here, Malliavin weights are applied to develop expansions of $(u(\cdot,\nabla u) \sigma)$, in terms of the perturbation parameters of the driver and forward SDE.
-More relevant methods around asymptotic expansions can be found in \citep{doi:10.1142/S0219024912500343, doi:10.1142/S2010139212500152, doi:10.1137/14100021X}.